politics-rewired/politics-rewired.github.io/careers/full-stack-software-engineer.md

 The ideal candidate will have experience with PostgreSQL and TypeScript as well as experience working with electoral campaigns or social movements.

+We'll be starting interviews on <strong>March 8th, 2021</strong>, so please get applications in before then!

 ## The Company

 Rewired is a small worker-owned cooperative designing and building solutions for organizers, enabling them to focus on what they do best: build systems and relationships.
 We work with political campaigns, unions, and movement organizations, with a deliberate emphasis on supporting Left insurgents and building independent Left infrastructure.